syncfusion-content/maui-docs/MAUI/Radial-Menu/Populating-Items.md

 ### Text

-The following code snippet demonstrates how to Create a RadialMenu control with Items having the given text.
+The following code sample demonstrates how to Create a RadialMenu control with Items having the given text.

 {% tabs %}